zfyan-whu/DO-PGRS/README.md

-# DO-PGRS: Detecting Object in Power Grid Inspection using Remote Sensing Data, A Survey and Benchmark
+# Official github repository DO-PGRS

-DO-PGRS is a public dataset which is a collection of Unmanned Aerial Vehicle (UAV) and satellte imagery images on power grids.
-This is the official repository of paper [DO-PGRS: Detecting Object in Power Grid Inspection using Remote Sensing Data, A Survey and Benchmark]
+DO-PGRS is a public dataset which is a collection of images on power grids.
+This is the official repository of the paper and dataset

 ## Download